 During term-time the DSL and/or a deputy will always be available (during school hours) for staff in the school to discuss any safeguarding allegation, or concern (no matter how small).
-In exceptional circumstances this can be via phone and/or Skype or other such media).
 Arrangements will be made to ensure that access to the DSL or a deputy will be available to staff during off-site visits or other extracurricular activities taking place outside normal school hours.